superflycss/superflycss/README.md

-The framework will also help you become a better programmer as the design of and utilization of components and utilities mirrors how object oriented programmers think.
+The framework will also help you become a better programmer as the design of and utilization of components and utilities mirrors how object oriented and functional programmers think.

 ## Installation